Rolodex organiser from Shutterstock

 Filed under: Articles, Content management, Information management, Intranets

-A lot of intranet and portal projects aim to deliver functionality related to personalisation or customisation.
+A lot of intranet projects aim to deliver functionality related to personalisation or customisation.

 This may involve tailoring information based on staff role, delivering news relevant for specific offices, or limiting access to information based on seniority.